getnexar/wst-infra/README.md

 3. Verify that you can call the service from outside the cluster.
 4. We want Kubernetes to tolerate a slow start for our app.
 Implement this behavior in your chart.
 Bonus points if you can simulate a slow start and test your solution.

+### Part 3: Observability

+1. In the app's Python code, instrument latency of the `search/` endpoint, and expose a metrics HTTP endpoint on port `8000`.
+You may use any open-source library for this purpose.
+2. Add code and/or configuration that installs Prometheus onto the k8s cluster and configures it to scrape metrics from the app.
+3. Using a load generator like [`hey`](https://github.com/rakyll/hey), generate some load on the app.
+4. Using the built-in web UI for Prometheus, chart the p50, p90, p99 latencies of `search/` requests over the load you generated before.
+5. (Bonus) which other key metrics are important/useful to instrument in a web service like this?
+Add them as you see fit and show how you can query them in Prometheus.
 ---

 Good luck!